Northern Powerhouse Rail: Background

-Many Manchester–Leeds trains run via the Huddersfield line/North Transpennine Route.
+Many Manchester–Leeds trains run via the Huddersfield line.

-Railway routes crossing the Pennines include the Hope Valley Line/South Transpennine Route (Manchester–Sheffield).
+Manchester–Sheffield trains run via the Hope Valley Line.

-The High Speed North project aims to improve public transport journey times between the major cities in the North of England.
+NPR aims to improve rail service frequencies and journey times between the major cities in the North of England.
 Present-day rail connections between cities such as Liverpool, Manchester and Leeds are slow compared to commuter journeys across Greater London.
 By improving transport connections, it is proposed that commuters will be able to travel to work more freely, allowing these cities to compete together as one large single economy, rather than competing against one another.
-The NPR scheme is promoted by the combined public transport authority Transport for the North (TfN) and, according to analysis by TfN, currently fewer than 10,000 people in the North can access four or more of the North's largest economic centres within 60 minutes.
-This could rise to around 1.3 million once High Speed North is fully delivered.
+According to analysis by the devolved public transport authority Transport for the North (TfN), currently fewer than 10,000 people in the North can access four or more of the North's largest economic centres within 60 minutes.
+This could rise to around 1.3 million once NPR is fully delivered.

-A plan to improve rail journey times in northern England, the Northern Hub, or, as currently called, the Great North Rail Project, was developed from a 2009 scheme to improve the rail network around Manchester.
-Schemes to improve the Leeds–Manchester line speed by 2014 were included in Network Rail's CP5 improvements, with an aim to reduce Manchester–Leeds journey times by 15 minutes.
-In 2011, the approximately £290 million electrification of the trans-Pennine Manchester–Leeds line was given funding.
-Work started on the electrification in 2013.
+NPR has been developed alongside existing projects to improve rail journey times in northern England.
+Northern Hub, a scheme to improve the rail network around Manchester, was developed and partially delivered between 2009 and 2020.
+Schemes to upgrade the Huddersfield line by 2014 were included in Network Rail's CP5 improvements, with an aim to reduce Manchester–Leeds journey times by 15 minutes.
+In 2011, the first stage of electrification of the Huddersfield Line was allocated £290 million of funding.
+Electrification work started in 2013.
+The project has since been superseded by the £11 billion Transpennine Route Upgrade, which is delivering electrification, station rebuilds, digital signalling, and partial track quadrupling between Manchester, Leeds, and York.
+Upgrades to the Hope Valley Line between Manchester and Sheffield were completed between 2022 and 2024.